apache/bookkeeper/site/docs/latest/development/licensing.md

   - Copy any copyright notices to our NOTICE, unless they are for Apache Software Foundation (already covered by our own copyright notice), or they are refer to code covered by a BSD/MIT style license (some projects mistakenly put these in the NOTICE file, but these should be noted in the _LICENSE_ file).
   - Ensure that anything copies from the NOTICE file refers to code which is actually shipped with our tarball.
 Some projects put optional dependencies in their NOTICE, which are not actually pulled into our distribution, so we should not include these.

-## BSD/MIT style license dependencies
+## BSD/MIT style license binary dependencies

 1. Add a section to the LICENSE file, stating that "This product bundles X, which is available under X".
 2. Add the license to ```bookkeeper-dist/src/main/resources/deps/``` and add a link to this file from the LICENSE file.